PROGRAMS

 Commercial, multi-family, and city of Austin properties that are one-acre in size or larger must complete an irrigation system inspection every two years.
 An Austin Water Authorized Irrigation Inspector must perform the inspection.

-The Dowser Dan Show School Assembly Program has been bringing the message of water conservation to elementary school students in the community for 30 years.
+The Dowser Dan School Assembly Program has delivered the important message of water conservation to elementary school students in the community for 30 years.

 Information for filing a claim with the City of Austin: